Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 This creates a chunky, fast-draining mix that won’t stay soggy.

-Proper well-draining potting soil mix with perlite for preventing root rot
+Well-draining potting soil mix with perlite for preventing root rot

-Choose the right pot size: If you removed a lot of roots, you need a smaller pot.
+Choose the right pot size: if you removed a lot of roots, you need a smaller pot.
 A pot that’s too large holds too much water for a reduced root system, which can trigger another round of rot.
+If you’re reusing the old pot, wash it with a 1:9 bleach-to-water solution first to kill any lingering spores.

-7 Recovery Care
+Step 7: Recovery Care

 This is where patience becomes your best friend.